¡Viva El Tri! Mexican-Americans welcome positive news, bask in World Cup fever

-The streets of New York City’s Little Mexico neighborhood in East Harlem were mostly empty on a Wednesday morning, but store fronts along 116th Street were dotted with fans tuned in to the Mexico vs. Sweden game on Wednesday morning.
+The streets of New York City’s Little Mexico neighborhood in East Harlem were mostly empty on a Wednesday morning, but store fronts along 116th Street were dotted with fans tuned in to the Mexico vs. Sweden game.

 And for a while, the news surrounding the upcoming Mexican elections, the controversy over the separation of families who crossed the border and Pres.
 Donald Trump's trade war with Mexico were put to the side as Mexico's participation in the World Cup provided uplifting news for many fans.